Zymbit-Docs/docs/content/_index.md

 -----

 Bootware® 1.2 Release:
-- Add support for Pi 5B
+- Adds support for Pi 5B
 - Adds all new rust-based user interface
 - Adds support for HSM4 and HSM6
-- uboot updated to linux 6.6 kernel
+- u-boot updated to linux 6.6 kernel
 - Bug fixes.
 See [Bootware®](./bootware) for details.

 ##### Latest Platform and OS Support